Types of membership

 …along with Honorary Life Memberships.
 Please see the information below regarding each membership category…

-If you are a health promotion specialist or a health professional currently engaged within the field of health promotion and education, and…
+If you are a health promotion specialist, a health professional or academic currently engaged within the field of health promotion and education, and…

 - Hold a recognised professional qualification or have the virtue of experience

 - Possess an understanding of the principles of health promotion and health education